Payback time: Trump removes officials who testify to accusation - Mash Viral

 Senate republicans, who just two days earlier acquitted Trump of allegations that he was abusing his office, sat still Friday night.
 Many of them had reacted indignantly during the Senate process when the Democratic Rep. Adam Schiff, the chief prosecutor, suggested that Trump would take revenge on the lawmakers who crossed him during deposition.

 Since his acquittal, Trump has not withheld anything from his critics, including Senator Mitt Romney from Utah, the only Republican who voted against him.
-On Friday, he also took Senator Joe Manchin, a moderate democrat from West Virginia, whom Trump had hoped to vote with Republicans for his acquittal, but who eventually voted to condemn.
+On Friday, he also took after Senator Joe Manchin, a moderate West Virginia democrat Trump had hoped he would vote with Republicans for his acquittal, but who eventually voted to condemn.

 Trump tweeted that he was “very surprised and disappointed” about Manchin’s voices, claiming that no more president had done for his state.
 He added that Manchin was “just a doll” for the Democratic leaders in the House and the Senate.